Toronto FC advances to MLS Eastern final but pays the price for lack of composure

 Penso did not help matters by putting his whistle away for a playoff game.
 Tension between the teams soon escalated but the Reds did not help themselves much, with Altidore and Giovinco the prime examples.

 "We'll discuss that as a group," Vanney said of the temper tantrums.
 "But I think the game also needs to be controlled from the people who are there to control it.
-But our guys also need to control their emotion, and likewise on the other side.
+But our guys also need to control their emotion and likewise on the other side.

 "We've got to stay focused on the task at hand.
 We didn't.
 We need to be better than that."